dots-energy/dots-simulation-orchestrator/README.md

 Run `main.py` in the root of this repository.
 Go to localhost:8001/docs
-'Try it out': POST '/api/v1/simulation/' with the following body:
+'Try it out': POST '/api/v1/simulation/' with the following json body:

 ```json
 {